 When I first saw the setting, I declared my envy of his moss rock.
 Moss, a bryophyte, is the oldest land plant—on our earth for over 400 million years!
-And I’m drawn to boulders, especially massive ones, which may have something to do with my last name.
-Not to mention stone is the only thing in Sparta that is deer proof.
+And I’m drawn to boulders, especially massive ones, which may have something to do with my last name (smile).
+Not to mention stone is the only thing in Sparta that is deer-proof.

-The gardens were covered in landscape fabric which inhibits moisture from penetrating soil thereby encouraging shallow roots.
-And, due to the breakdown of mulch and debris, it does not prevent weeds.
-During the process of removing the fabric, we assessed root space for planting pockets.
-I envision an alpine garden with swaths of plants to create visual movement cascading down the front boulders into a pool of a lawn alternative below.
-An alpine garden mimics what we see in high elevations and are comprised of plants that can handle poor shallow soil, often sandy, but with good drainage.
-The gardens frequently have gravel beds amongst hefty stones.
+Alpine gardens frequently have gravel beds amongst hefty stones.
+I envisioned James’ alpine garden with swaths of plants to create visual movement cascading down the front boulders into a pool of a lawn alternative below.
+An alpine garden mimics what we see in high elevations and comprises plants that can handle poor shallow soil, often sandy, but with good drainage.

-While I would hope Bambi would have a tough time maneuvering to munch my proposed garden amongst the art of nature, I will stick with deer resistant plants such as sun-loving Snow in Summer (Cerastium) with puffs of white flowers, Creeping Phlox (Phlox subulata) carpeting rocks in brilliant pinks and purples in spring, and Hens-and-Chicks (Sempervivum) that come in many shapes and sizes and adorably tuck in nooks and crannies as do Stonecrop (Sedum).
+While I would hope Bambi would have a tough time maneuvering to munch my proposed garden amongst the art of nature, I will stick with deer-resistant plants such as sun-loving Snow in Summer (Cerastium) with puffs of white flowers, Creeping Phlox (Phlox subulata) carpeting rocks in brilliant pinks and purples in spring, and Hens-and-Chicks (Sempervivum) that come in many shapes and sizes and adorably tuck in nooks and crannies as do Stonecrop (Sedum).